viniciuspires/reqlist/README.md

 mvn install
 ```

-Then, choose your JavaEE application server (recommended: JBoss AS 7.1.1.Final) and create a Datasource with write access, with a JNDI of `java:/ReqlistDS`.
+Then, choose your JavaEE application server (recommended: JBoss AS 7.1.1.Final) and create a Datasource with `DDL` and `DML` access, with a JNDI of `java:/ReqlistDS`.

 After that, you can deploy it in your JavaEE application server and run it normally.